About Us

 Driver/Mechanic

-Centre Staff
+Centre Driver/Handyman

-Centre Staff
+Centre Domestic Staff

-Centre Staff
+Centre Domestic Staff

-Centre Staff
+Centre Domestic Staff

 The Founders

 Steve and Anna Tolan were married in 1983 and lived in Oxford, England until they emigrated in 1998.
-Before moving to Zambia they were both Police Officers with the Thames Valley Police but in their private lives Africa was their passion.
+Before moving to Zambia, they were both Police Officers with the Thames Valley Police but in their private lives Africa was their passion.
 They went on African safaris, bought old African tribal artifacts, read African wildlife and travel books and watched and recorded every African wildlife video that appeared on the television.
 Steve retired from the Police in 1998 after 27 years service and Anna resigned at the same time after 17 years service.
-They then moved to Zambia to set up their lifetime dream of establishing a conservation education programme for local children in a wildlife-community conflict area.
+They then moved to Zambia to set up their lifetime dream of establishing a conservation education programme for local children in a wildlife-community co-existence area.

 The Luangwa Valley is their permanent home and all the projects they now run have become an integral part of their lives.